MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

 ##  <a name="About_Collection_Migration"></a> Plan for collection migration jobs
  Collection migration jobs are available only when you migrate data from a source hierarchy that runs a supported version of Configuration Manager 2007.
 You must specify one or more collections to migrate when you migrate by collection.
 For each collection that you specify, the migration job automatically selects all related objects for migration.
 For example, if you select a specific collection of users, the collection members are then identified, and you can migrate the deployments associated with that collection.
 Optionally, you can select other deployment objects to migrate that are associated with those members.
 All these selected items are added to the list of objects that can be migrated.

- When you migrate a collection, System Center Configuration Manager also migrates collection settings, including maintenance windows and collection variables, but it cannot migrate collection settings for AMT client provisioning.
+ When you migrate a collection, Configuration Manager also migrates collection settings, including maintenance windows and collection variables, but it cannot migrate collection settings for AMT client provisioning.

  Use the information in the following sections to learn about additional configurations that can apply to collection-based migration jobs.